Everest Base Camp Luxury Adventure with Heli Return – 9 Days of Unmatched Himalayan Grandeur

 - Cross Hillary Suspension Bridges draped in prayer flags—thrilling heights with epic photo backdrops

-- Spot Himalayan thar grazing near Dingboche (4,410m) and lammergeier vultures circling Gorak Shep’s cliffs
+- Spot Himalayan tahr grazing near Dingboche (4,410m) and lammergeier vultures circling Gorak Shep’s cliffs

 - Walk through rhododendron forests (spring only!) and past glacial moraines that look like frozen tidal waves